The Key to Weight LossBy Dr. Margaret Paul

 Kaiser Foundation did a research project on weight loss, which was aired on Good Morning America.
 Their research indicates that people who write down what they eat each day, weighing their food and putting down the calories, lost twice as much weight as others on a diet, and were far more successful in keeping it off.
 Why is this?

 Learning about how many calories you consume and how many you need for weight loss and weight maintenance is an awareness process - a consciousness process.
 If you don't write down what you eat and weigh what you eat, it is very easy to fool yourself about how much you are consuming.
-If you weight your food and write down your calories, you will be amazed at how little food you really need, especially as you get older.
+If you weigh your food and write down your calories, you will be amazed at how little food you really need, especially as you get older.

 It might seem like a big hassle to you, but there are food scales where you can punch in a number and see exactly the number of calories you are eating.
 After a few weeks of keeping track of your food consumption, it becomes quite easy to write everything down.

-Before menopause, I had little trouble keep my weight where I wanted it.
+Before menopause, I had little trouble keeping my weight where I wanted it.
 But after menopause, I gained some weight that just didn't seem to come off.
-I finally decided that I really wanted to be back to my previously normal weight, so I started to weigh my food and write it down.
+I finally decided that I really wanted to get back to my previously normal weight, so I started to weigh my food and write it down.
 I was really shocked to learn that I could only consume 900 calories a day to lose weight - at about ½ pound a week.
 About a month after I started on this program, the Kaiser study was aired on Good Morning America!
 It was good to know that I had discovered exactly what I had to do to get back to my normal weight!

 Quality, Quantity…and Exercise